 Gardens, trees, and lakes

-These gardens are brought to life with an interesting array of plants including trees, shrubs, perennials and annuals, creating a peaceful walk with a hint of the Orient for all to enjoy.
+These gardens are brought to life with an interesting array of plants including trees, shrubs, and perennial planting, ranging from candelabra primulas to echinacea, and from tree ferns to acers.

-The Lakeside Border, which runs alongside the Park’s Inner Lake, was created in the summer of 2009 and features more than 80 varieties of plants including grasses and perennials.
+The Lakeside Border, which runs alongside the park’s inner lake, features more than 80 varieties of plants including grasses and perennials and, during the summer and autumn months, impressive succulents.
 The garden was designed to enhance the lake landscape.

 Located at one end of the inner lake, the tiered border showcases a large variety of dahlias and tender exotics.

-Located near our train station, the tropical bed was created in 2017 to showcase a variety of tropical plants that can be grown outdoors from late spring to late autumn.
+Located near our train station, the station tropical bed showcases a variety of tropical plants that can be grown outdoors from late spring to late autumn.

 Diamond Jubilee Garden

 The collection has grown over the years and will continue to evolve into the future when new trees are planted.
-In this way we are able to keep the landscape alive and support the ecosystems within it.
+In this way we can keep the landscape alive and support the ecosystems within it.